-Permit Granting Authority is the Town of Palmer Planning Board for all land or building uses, and additions that result in greater than 25% increase in floor area, vehicle traffic, parking, number of tenants, and/or number of employees or when a project requires Site Plan approval.
-Authorized Administrative Agency can include Department of Public Works, Planning Board, or its employees or agents.
+Permit Granting Authority is the Department of Public Works for all development projects involving single or two-family dwellings, any additions that result in a 25% increase in floor area, vehicle traffic, parking, number of tenants, and/or number of employees.
+The Department of Public Works shall also administer this Ordinance for any land disturbance of one acre or more that does not fall under the Planning Board's purview.
+Permit Granting Authority can include Department of Public Works or its employees or agents.
 Person is any individual, association, partnership, corporation, company, business, organization, trust, estate, administrative agency, public or quasi-public corporation or body, the Commonwealth or political subdivision thereof.